grexecution/AdTiger/SYNC_QUEUE_GUIDE.md

-# AdTiger Professional Queue System Guide
+# AdFire Professional Queue System Guide

 ## 🎯 Overview

-AdTiger uses a professional-grade queue system built with **BullMQ** and **Redis** to handle data synchronization from advertising platforms (Meta, Google Ads).
+AdFire uses a professional-grade queue system built with **BullMQ** and **Redis** to handle data synchronization from advertising platforms (Meta, Google Ads).
 This system is designed to scale to 1000+ users with robust error handling, rate limiting, and retry mechanisms.

 ## 🏗️ Architecture